Quotes from The Simpsons

 Today, I am a Clown

-Krusty: Do you know how much I donate to the B'nai Brith?
+Krusty: Now see here, do you know how much I donate to the B’nai Brith?

 Krusty: Goodbye.